seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 $loop->run();
 {% endhighlight %}

 There may be situations when we don't want to wait too long for a pending request.
-For example, if we haven't received IP address in 2 seconds we don't care any more.
+For example, if we haven't received IP address in 2 seconds we don't care anymore.
 The `resolve()` method returns a promise, so we can use this object and later cancel it:

 {% highlight php %}
 <?php